mulle-sde/mulle-semver/README.md

 Compares two semver qualifiers.

-### compare
+### parse

 ```
 mulle-semver parse 1.3.0
 ```

 Checks if a version is semver compatible.
-Outputs it, if yes.

 ### search